Organic Biodynamic Champagne tasting

 - Category: Sparkling Wine Sparkling Wine

-Carl has spent the last five years exploring the villages, hillsides and houses of the worlds most famous producers of bubbles.
+Carl has spent the last five years exploring the villages, hillsides and houses of the worlds most famous producers of grower champagne.
 The region itself has over 19000 grower vigneron and 100 Houses that contribute towards an annual bounty of 300 million bottles.

 As winemaking techniques and equipment continue to improve, then the quality of what we, the end users, get to taste, also improves.
 In todays highly competitive sparkling wine market, diversity in style, value and overall quality is endless.